 Miranda Hersey, Communications Manager

-Miranda of Pen and Press has a dozen years of experience as a freelance writer and editor.
+Miranda of Pen and Press has nearly two decades of experience as a freelance writer and editor.
 Specializing in nonprofits, she manages projects, deadlines, and resources while working to articulate the "voice" of each organization.
 She has served as ongoing managing editor for clients in parenting media and academia and contracts on a variety of projects, including websites, marketing materials, and proposals.
 Other clients include Harvard University, MIT, and Children’s Hospital Boston.
-Miranda is also a certified creativity coach and is working on a nonfiction book for creative mothers.
+Miranda is also a certified creativity coach and author of the life-design workbook Life by Design.